malevitzch/froglang/README.md

 Inside the container the compiler can be ran using the 'frog' command.\
 Note: the docker commands might require sudo if the user is not in the docker group
 # todo
+- Allow the TreePrinter to cancel future indents by replacing the indentation counter with a stack

 - Change the codegen implementation to use the visitor pattern instead

 - Add consts to all the functions that should be const